GUIDE

 Although the option to restrict ad measurement existed within Apple device settings, it often went unnoticed or was un-utilized by most users.
 This almost complete access to the IDFA was invaluable for marketers, enabling them to clearly attribute installs and in-app events, a process largely managed by MMPs.

-Now, strategic conversion value mapping for SKAN 3 and SKAN 4 plays a pivotal role in measuring and optimizing mobile app marketing efforts on iOS.
+Now, strategic conversion value mapping for SKAN 3, SKAN 4, and AdAttributionKit (which is now the overarching framework) plays a pivotal role in measuring and optimizing mobile app marketing efforts on iOS.
 At a very basic level, a conversion value is a representation of user actions within an app that developers use to assess marketing effectiveness and is the only attribution data that SKAN provides.
 When a user performs an action it triggers a pre-defined event mapped to a conversion value.
 Apple then sends the data in the form of a postback to ad networks and or developers, who can then send it to an MMP for unpacking.

 Delve into the full history of iOS privacy announcements with our guide, iOS 14.5+: From day one until now, or stay up to date with the latest iOS announcements on our blog.